This post may contain affiliate links. Click here to see what that means.

 My Blog, Podcast and Books

 I started this website to share all I’ve learned (and continue to learn) about living an empowered and healthy life with autoimmune disease.
-I am honored to be the Autoimmune Columnist for Paleo Magazine, host of the Phoenix Helix podcast and author of the book A Simple Guide to the Paleo Autoimmune Protocol.
-I’ve also written two e-books: Reintroducing Foods on the Paleo AIP and 85 Amazing AIP Breakfasts.
+I am honored to be the host of the Phoenix Helix podcast and the author of 4 books.
 However, I’m not a doctor or dietitian.
 I’m just one woman among many, for whom food has become medicine.
 Before embarking on a healing diet yourself, please consult with your healthcare team.
 On this website, I’ll be writing more about:

 - the autoimmune experience

 - menu plans and recipes for those diets